MicrosoftDocs/winrt-api/windows.ui.composition/pathkeyframeanimation.md

 ## -description

+> [!WARNING]
+> This API is not currently supported.
+Do not call this API in your code.

 Represents a time-based animation with one or more key frames where each key frame value is represented by a [CompositionPath](compositionpath.md).
 The easing specifies the interopolation between paths.